 Please note, the PASA/ PSSA and or Keystone exam only reflects the score on a single state exam and does not provide a comprehensive picture of our schools.
 At the Pittsburgh Public Schools, we believe success is more than what can just be measured by a single test.
 Schools are complex places that must be understood through multiple lenses, including how a school advances a student’s academic growth from year to year.
 To learn more about your child's school, please visit http://www.discoverpps.org.

 What Does This Mean for Your Child?

-Your child is eligible to obtain a scholarship to attend a participating public or nonpublic school through the Opportunity Scholarship Tax Credit Program (OSTC) for the 2017-18 school year.
-Your child may qualify for a scholarship even if he or she did not attend (School Name) for the 2016/2017 school year or if he or she is planning to attend another school within the Pittsburgh Public Schools, a private, parochial, or charter school in 2017/2018.
+Your child is eligible to obtain a scholarship to attend a participating public or nonpublic school through the Opportunity Scholarship Tax Credit Program (OSTC) for the 2020-21 school year.
+Your child may qualify for a scholarship even if he or she did not attend the eligible school for the 2019/2020 school year or if he or she is planning to attend another school within the Pittsburgh Public Schools, a private, parochial, or charter school in 2020/2021.

 How do I know if my child qualifies for the OSTC program?

-Eligible students are defined as those school-age children living in the attendance boundary of a low-achieving school as of the first day of classes and whose household income meets the following criteria:
+Eligible students are defined as those school-age children living in the attendance boundary of a low-achieving school as of the first day of classes.

 Where Can I Find More Information?

 School Districts have been directed by the Pennsylvania Department of Education to have parents and families visit their website (www.education.state.pa.us) for more information.

 How do I apply for the OSTC program?